HDSSBG/Flood_Susceptibility_Prediction/README.md

-In this repository, we have tried to develop a scalable flood susceptibility model using the machine learning algorithms.
+In this repository, we have tried to develop a scalable flood susceptibility model using machine learning algorithms.

 ML Algorithms: Support Vector Machine, Dagging Classification